thelinmichael/spotify-web-api-node/README.md

  - Skip a user's playback to previous track
  - Set a user's shuffle mode
  - Set a user's repeat mode
+ - Set volume
+ - Seek playback to a given position

 All methods require authentication, which can be done using these flows: